AtlassianPS/JiraPS/README.md

 ## Contact

 Feel free to comment on this project here on GitHub using the issues or discussion pages.
 You can also check out [my blog](http://replicajunction.github.io/) or catch me on the [PowerShell subreddit](https://www.reddit.com/r/powershell).

+*Note:* As with all community PowerShell modules and code, you use PSJira at your own risk.
+I am not responsible if your JIRA instance causes a fire in your datacenter (literal or otherwise).